UOSupermileage/Telemetry-Unit/README.md

-# telemetry_unit
+# TelemetryUnit
-The telemerty unit that will be used by the UOE Racing team.
+Telemetry tracking and analysis app developed on Android for the UOE Racing team.